Compensating for residual emissions

 Our latest retirement of carbon removal credits

-Of the 25,330 carbon removal credits, 23,000 are from the project Paskaia Mosquitia and 2,330 are from the project CommuniTree.
-The carbon removal credits issued from both projects were certified by Plan Vivo.
+Of the 2,911 carbon removal credits, 1,861 are from the reforestation project, Paskaia La Mosquitia, 670 are from the reforestation project CommuniTree, and 380 are from the industrial biochar project Exomad Green.
+Both reforestation projects are verfied by Plan Vivo, and the industrial biochar project is verified by Puro Earth.
 You can read more about these carbon removal credits via the links below.

 More information concerning our latest retirement of carbon removal credits can be found via our partner Klimate’s public registry.